Medically reviewed by Drugs.com. Last updated on Feb 5, 2022.

 Appropriate studies have not been performed on the relationship of age to the effects of mirtazapine in the pediatric population.
 Safety and efficacy have not been established.

 Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of mirtazapine in the elderly.
-However, elderly patients are more likely to have confusion or unusual drowsiness and age-related kidney problems, which may require caution and an adjustment in the dose for patients receiving mirtazapine.
+However, elderly patients are more likely to have confusion or unusual drowsiness and age-related liver, kidney, or heart problems, which may require caution and an adjustment in the dose for patients receiving mirtazapine.

 There are no adequate studies in women for determining infant risk when using this medication during breastfeeding.
 Weigh the potential benefits against the potential risks before taking this medication while breastfeeding.